TBI And C&P Exams For Disabled Veterans

 After a TBI C&P exam confirms a diagnosis, the next question is: what caused it?
 Is it at least a 50/50 chance that the TBI was caused by in-service head trauma?
 If your doctor’s answer is “Yes” and he provides a reasonable explanation, then you have your medical nexus.
 If the doctor answers “No”, then you should consider a second opinion from a private doctor.

-Veterans with TBI may experience problems long after the initial head trauma.
+Veterans with a Traumatic Brain Injury may experience problems long after the initial head trauma.
 These problems are known as residuals.
 During a TBI C&P exam, the doctor will determine which TBI residuals are present.
-For VA purposes, TBI residuals are broken down into the following 10 categories:

 TBI Rating, TBI C&P Exam

-After the TBI C&P exam, the doctor will send a written report to VA.
+After the TBI C&P exam, the doctor will send a written report to the VA.
 The report will include how severe your residuals are.
-If VA ultimately approves your claim, it will likely use this report to assign a percentage rating.
+If the VA approves your claim, it will likely use this report to assign a percentage rating.
 VA rates TBI residuals on a scale of 0, 1, 2, 3, or total.

 • 0 = 0% (normal functioning)